GB2147792A - Footwear - Google Patents

 In a further preferred arrangement, the shortlength sleeves are located in shallow "cut-outs" formed in the underside of the inner sole and embedded in a layer of expanded foam which forms a cushion layer between the soles.

-In order to more fully explain the applicant's invention, an embodiment is described hereunder in some further detail with reference to and illustrated in the accompanying drawings in which:
+In order to more fully explain the applicant's invention, an embodiment is described hereunder in some further detail with reference to and illustrated in the accompanying drawings in which: Figure 1 is a perspective view of a shoe constructed according to this invention, Figure 2 is a transverse section taken through the shoe, and Figure 3 is an underside perspective view of the inner sole only.

 In this embodiment, a ladies ankle strap shoe 10 comprises an inner sole 11, an outer sole 12 and an intermediate foam plastics cushioning layer 13 therebetween, the forward portions of the soles 11, 12 being in face-to-face contiguous relationship and secured together (in a shoe press) by means of an adhesive.
 In this embodiment, the inner sole 11 comprises an outer leather or imitation leather lining 15 glued to a pair of cardboard insole stiffener layers 16, 16' which are themselves glued to one another, the lining 15 having an inturned peripheral edge portion 17 which overlaps the periphery of the insole stiffener 16 and is glued thereto, whilst the outer sole 12 is moulded of any suitable synthetic material and is of conventional design.